mungewell/mpd-utils/sysex/sysex_data.md

 ```

 mode = 0x39

-no LEDs lit
-pads/dials/buttons reported via SysEx
-(use 0x1,2d to turn notes off)
+no LEDs lit, pads/dials/buttons reported via SysEx (use 0x1,2d to turn notes off).
-this may be the route to proper support within MPC Essentials/MPC2
+This may be the route to 'proper' support within MPC Essentials/MPC2

 # F/W and Serial